Shire withdraws FDA application for Fabry drug

 Sanofi said earlier this month that it had begun U.S. deliveries of Fabrazyme from its newly approved manufacturing plant in Framingham, Massachusetts.
 The French company said a full return to normal supply levels would begin in the second quarter and continue throughout 2012.

-The FDA said a March 27 meeting of its Cardiovascular and Renal Drugs Advisory Committee has been canceled because of Shire's withdrawal of the Replagal application.

-(Reporting By Deena Beasley in Los Angeles; editing by Carol Bishopric and Ramya Venugopal)
+(Reporting By Deena Beasley in Los Angeles; editing by Matthew Lewis and Carol Bishopric)